Merrokitsune/Ronstation-Rules/rulesdraft.md

 If you are a member of command, or any other important role (which is relayed to you in chat upon receiving your role) and you need to leave early, you should attempt to cryosleep if possible (and if you're a command member, you should notify command members that you're going to cryosleep).

 Furthermoe, some roles require additional rules to follow:
-- R6.1e: Antagonists should generally attempt to complete their objectives.
-Team antagonists should get along together and not fight each other while trying to complete their objectives.
+- R6.1e: Antagonists (whose purpose is to contribute to the story) are expected to put in at least some effort towards playing their designated role, though may break with it given sufficient in character reason.
+Some antagonists are restricted in the ways and quantities they may lend themselves to visiting death and destruction upon the crew.
 - R6.2e: Silicons (AI or borgs) must obey their laws, no matter the situation.
 They are, however, considered free-agents if they have no laws.
 Refer to silicon rules for more info.
 - R6.3e: Familiars must always obey their master and follow every orders their master gives out.
 - R6.4e: Ghost roles sometimes have specific rulesets and instructions that you must follow.